AugustSchmidt/complex-analysis-flashcards/README.md

 - **Univalent Function Theory**: Coefficient bounds, extremal problems
 - **Riemann Surfaces**: Topology, meromorphic functions, Riemann-Roch theorem

-### Proof Techniques
-- Complete proofs for key theorems (Argument Principle, Weierstrass convergence)
-- Detailed proof sketches with key insights highlighted
-- Step-by-step derivations of important formulas

 ## Contributing

 This is a personal study tool, but suggestions for improvements are welcome:

 1. Additional flashcard content
 2. UI/UX enhancements
-3. Performance optimizations
-4. Bug fixes
+3. Bug fixes
-5. Additional proof details

 ## License

-This project is created for educational purposes.
-Mathematical content is based on standard Complex Analysis textbooks and qualifying exam materials.
+This project is created for educational purposes and licensed under Apache License 2.0.

 ---